We completed the drop.

 Those first few weeks of college are a crucial time for students.
 Navigating the transition from high school to college comes with a definitive sense of independence that includes both new rules and no rules.
 Even if your student was raised where the rules were intimated rather than written in stone; their newfound freedom comes with none.
 For instance, students have to learn that staying up until what used to be referred to as the middle of the night does not make getting up for class easy.

 This brings us to another important point.
 Class counts; as in attendance is important.
 And no one is going to make them go.
 It is all on them now.
 It is easy to fall into the habit of not attending that 300 person class and hopefully getting the notes later, particularly if it is an 8 am class – which most freshmen should not take.
 Tempting as it may be to sleep in, being there is important.
+Many of the professors at FAU take attendance, sometimes attendance can even impact your students grade, so being there is essential.
 You know the saying; you’ve got to be in it to win it.
 This may be what they were talking about.

 Encourage them to Get to Know the Professors